Trying to get gut-healthy?

 We’re going to assume that you are already consuming on a daily basis:

-The kefir puts the “fish back in the river” of your gut, and the Complete Prebiotic feeds those fish.
+The kefir puts the “fish back in the river” of your gut, the Complete Prebiotic feeds those fish and the collagen restores the lining of your gut.
 For more detail on how to take your kefir properly, read the blog post here.

 But what else can you do, on your gut health journey?
 What can you eat, to complement, boost and maximise your kefir + prebiotic?